victorjmora/Whats-Your-Mood-ShortStories/README.md

 # Whats-Your-Mood-Short-Stories

+## Our Story
+Our teams motivation for building this application was to have a short story library at our fingertips.
+We wanted the user to experience a quality short story library, where they can browse different generes and explore new authors without all the frustration of reseaching on their own.
+It solves the common issue many readers face, exploring new genres and finding a new favorite author without having to commit to an entire book.

-Description:
+## Description:

-Enter your mood or something and get a random short story to read.
-Submit your own short story with genre tags, too.
-(Hope it doesn’t get sketchy - moderator?
-Option for users to flag things) Sort it by genre, rating, alphabet, submission date, etc. Could have a fun graphic front end (cluttered library with lots of items representing the genres all over stacks of books?
-Click on items - like a magic 8 ball or a teddy bear or a heart shaped jewel or whatever and the object magically interacts, serving up a random story title from the db).
+Enter your mood or choose a genre and discover a new, randomly-selected short story to read.
+Submit your own short story with genre tags to get readers intrested in your writing.
+Look up an author or feel out your mood through genres.
+The possibilities are endless.
+The user has easy access to some of the best short stories without having to drive to a local library or book store to browse.
+Whether the user prefers a certain genre or just likes the author's style of writing, the "What's Your Mood Short Story Library" is for everyone.
+It's easy to use and fun to interact with, the colorfuly library page hooks readers and invites them to stay a little longer.
+Cozy up to great short stories and amazing authors.

-User Story:
+## User Story:

 As an avid story reader
 I want to enter a mood and have a random story generated based on my selection so that I can rate and generate similar stories.
+I want to select a genre and have short stories generate based off my selections.
+I want to search for an author so that I can view their other short stories.
 I want to write my own short story for a broader audience so that I can have ratings and reviews for my stories.

-Basic Acceptance Criteria:
+## Basic Acceptance Criteria:

 Use Node.js and Express.js to create a RESTful API.
 Use Handlebars.js as the template engine.
 Use MySQL and the Sequelize ORM for the database.